Mr. Serv-On

 Corey Smith (born September 18, 1969), better known by his stage name Mr. Serv-On, is an American rapper from New Orleans, Louisiana.
-Mr. Serv-On is best known for his time spent with No Limit Records from 1990 to 2000.
+Mr. Serv-On is best known for his time spent with No Limit Records from 1994 to 2000.

 Music career

 Music beginnings

 A high school friend of Master P, Mr. Serv-On was one of the first rappers signed to Master P's No Limit Records, first appearing on albums by Master P, TRU and Mia X. His first appearance was on Soulja Slim's (then known as Magnolia Slim) album "Soulja fa Lyfe", in 1994.

 TRU, No Limit, Life Insurance and Da Next Level

 On August 12, 1997, Mr Serv-On's debut studio album, Life Insurance was released.
 Life Insurance met with commercial and critical success, peaking at number 23 on the US charts and number 5 on the R&B charts; in 2013, it was ranked 20th on a list of the top 25 No Limit releases.

 On February 16, 1999, Mr. Serv-On would release his second studio album Da Next Level it would be released to a bigger commercial success, making it to number 1 on the R&B charts selling 297,000 copies in its first week.
-Part of the reason he gained more mainstream attention is because of his featuring of the rapper Big Pun on his album.
-The guest verse from Pun on the first single from the album titled "From N.Y.
-To N.O." was ranked on a list of his best guest verses.
-On December 29, 1999, the album had sold 973,000 copies in the U.S. being certified platinum by the RIAA.
-In 2000, Mr. Serv-On left No Limit and launched his own indepdendent label, Lifetime Entertainment.
+The album was certified Platinum.
+In 2000, Mr. Serv-On left No Limit and launched his own independent label, Lifetyme Entertainment.